M-Schrapel/Public-AR-Booksearch/README.md

 ![HCI Group](/Institute.png)

-This repository is developed by the Human-Computer Interaction Group at the University of Hannover.
+This repository is provided by the Human-Computer Interaction Group at the University Hannover, Germany.
 For additional details, see our MobileHCI'20 paper: [download](https://hci.uni-hannover.de/papers/Schrapel2020_Augmenting_Public_Bookcases.pdf).
 The dataset and code is licsened under MIT license.
 For inquiries, please contact maximilian.schrapel@hci.uni-hannover.de